Chris Foote (American football): Professional career

-Foote was drafted in the sixth round (144th overall) of the 1980 NFL draft by the Baltimore Colts.
+Foote was selected in the sixth round (144th overall) of the 1980 NFL draft by the Baltimore Colts.

 He played for the Colts during the 1980 and 1981 seasons, finding a spot on the roster as the team's long snapper on punts.
 He played in all 16 of the Colts' games in the 1980 season without making a single errant snap, making 2 tackles and contributing 7 assists in punt coverage.
 He also made a fumble recovery in a late November game against the Buffalo Bills, setting up a scoring drive as part of a 28–24 victory.

 Foote similarly saw action in every Colts game of the 1981 Colts season, making 2 tackles and 4 assists on coverage and downing two punts inside the 10-yard line.
 Foote was listed as a reserve center and guard on the team's depth chart during these years.

 Foote was a member of the New York Giants in 1982 and 1983.
 In the 1982 season he played in 12 games for the Giants as long snapper, making 5 tackles and contributing 2 assists in punt coverage.

 Foote moved to the United States Football League (USFL) in 1984, playing for the Los Angeles Express before moving to the Tampa Bay Bandits for the 1985 season.

 He returned to the NFL to play for the Minnesota Vikings from 1987 to 1990.
 He saw action in 6 games during his first year with the team and played the full 16-game schedule in the 1988, 1989, and 1990 seasons.
 This includes 5 games in which he started at center in 1988 and 3 games in 1990, when he was impressed into duty by injuries.